mattjlewis/diozero/docs/docs/2_concepts/2_RemoteControl.md

 The Firmata adapter first looks for the `diozero.firmata.serialPort` property - if this set (either via command line or environment variable) the serial communication protocol is used.
 Otherwise, the adapter will look for the `diozero.firmata.tcpHostname` property and if set use sockets communication.
-The sockets port defaults to 3030 but can be override via the `diozero.firmata.tcpPort` property.
+The sockets port defaults to 3030 but can be overridden via the `diozero.firmata.tcpPort` property.

 Example command line: